 A study by Tseng et al suggested that in infants who, despite having no identifiable risk factors, develop type IV RTA as a complication of urinary tract infection, mutation of the NR3C2 gene may be a contributing factor.[14]

-RTA type IV involves a broad spectrum of symptom severity, and only the more severe cases provoke attention and therapy.
-In an aging population with a high prevalence of diabetes and polypharmacy, the clinical picture of RTA type IV is not uncommon.
+Type IV RTA involves a broad spectrum of symptom severity, and only the more severe cases provoke attention and therapy.
+In an aging population with a high prevalence of diabetes and polypharmacy, the clinical picture of type IV RTA is not uncommon.
+Research suggests that there has been an underdiagnosis of the condition in diabetes mellitus.[16]

-RTA type IV generally develops in middle-aged or older patients but can occur in younger patients with such disorders as diabetes type I or sickle cell anemia.
-True RTA type IV and its drug-induced counterpart are increasing problems among elderly patients and are aggravated by polypharmacy.
+Type IV RTA generally develops in middle-aged or older patients but can occur in younger persons with such disorders as type 1 diabetes or sickle cell anemia.
+True type IV RTA and its drug-induced counterpart are increasing problems among elderly patients and are aggravated by polypharmacy.

-No sexual predilection exists; however, sex-related differences in frequency have been documented for the underlying renal diseases (eg, more systemic lupus erythematosus [SLE] occurs in women, and more lead nephropathy occurs in men).
+No sexual predilection exists; however, sex-related differences in frequency have been documented for the underlying renal diseases (eg, more SLE occurs in women, and more lead nephropathy occurs in men).

-RTA type IV can almost always be treated through some combination of addition or elimination of eliminating medications and implementation of dietary restraint.
+Type IV RTA can almost always be treated through some combination of addition or removal of eliminating medications and implementation of dietary restraint.
 The underlying renal disease, however, often progresses towards eventual end-stage renal disease (ESRD).
-Note that the 2 classes of agents with proven benefit in delaying progression of renal disease (ie, ACE inhibitors and ARBs) also are common causes of hyperkalemia, which may limit their utility in delaying the progression of CKD in some patients.
+Note that the three classes of agents with proven benefit in delaying progression of renal disease (ie, ACE inhibitors, ARBs, and mineralocorticoid-receptor blocker antagonists, known collectively as renin-angiotensin-aldosterone system [RAAS] inhibitors) also are common causes of hyperkalemia, which may limit their utility in delaying the progression of CKD in some patients.
+The availability of newer potassium-exchange resins has allowed some of these patients to safely continue the use of RAAS inhibitors.

 Occasionally, a patient presents with hyperkalemia-induced cardiac arrhythmias, which may be fatal.
 Muscle weakness and dyspnea may also be presenting symptoms.
 More typically, the patient presents with hyperkalemia on routine chemistry testing.
 If untreated, the risk of a fatal arrhythmia exists, but this risk is not quantified.
 Sublethal hyperkalemia, per se, is usually asymptomatic, but chronic acidosis contributes to bone demineralization over the long term.

-Renal tubular acidosis (RTA) type IV generally is asymptomatic unless severe hyperkalemia leads to muscle weakness or life-threatening arrhythmia (see Hyperkalemia).[16]
+Type IV RTA generally is asymptomatic unless severe hyperkalemia leads to muscle weakness or life-threatening arrhythmia.[18]
+(See Hyperkalemia.)
 Acidosis usually is mild and asymptomatic.
 The condition is usually discovered during routine laboratory evaluations.

-Because several commonly used drugs may unmask RTA type IV, hyperkalemia commonly is discovered during follow-up testing of a patient started on one of those agents.
+Because several commonly used drugs may unmask type IV RTA, hyperkalemia commonly is discovered during follow-up testing of a patient started on one of those agents.
 These drugs include medications affecting the renin-angiotensin-aldosterone axis (see Causes).
 Hyperkalemia with moderate doses of such agents may suggest a forme fruste of RTA type IV.

 If the patient is newly discovered to have hyperkalemia and mild-to-moderate renal failure, focus the history on the causes of renal disease.
 In particular, consider long-term analgesic use, exposure to lead (industrial or from moonshine liquor), and obstructive symptoms.
 Other illnesses (eg, diabetes, sickle cell anemia, and systemic lupus erythematosus [SLE]) would likely have become apparent earlier.